This post was last updated on October 5th, 2022 at 08:52 am.

 We acknowledge by this report that the church did not provide any goods or services to you in exchange for the above gifts, or their value consisted entirely of religious benefits.

-There are actually two parts to this statement that the IRS sees as important and should not be changed.
-By combining both onto the statement the church covers both scenarios.
+There are two parts to this statement that the IRS sees as important and should not be changed.
+By combining both into the statement the church covers both scenarios.

 - did not provide any goods or services